Common Name: Lavender

 Sensory Profile

-Sight: Slender flowering spikes with small clustered blossoms, airy and structural rather than lush
+Sight: Slender flowering spikes with small clustered blossoms, airy and structural

 Touch: Dry, slightly woody stems with fine, papery buds